jlonardi/db-image-gallery/README.md

  - Video file support

 ### Acknowledged issues
  - Dropbox API supports thumbnails only for files that are under 20MB.
-The photos taken  for example with a 4K resolution camera are so large that their thumbs can't be reitreived.
+The photos taken for example with a 4K resolution camera are so large that their thumbs can't be retreived.
- - Dropbox API supports (judging by their documentation) loading thumbs 20 pcs chunks.
+ - Dropbox API supports (judging by their documentation) loading thumbs in 20 pcs chunks.
 This would fasten up alot the loading of thumbnails but so far the service throws an error when using the API.
  - Dropbox is tediously slow especially when downloading thumbnails.
 This is most likely due the fact that Dropbox does not store thumbs and instead creates them when requested.